Who Gets the Wedding Ring in a Wisconsin Divorce?

 Are Wedding Rings Marital Property?

 Wedding rings are considered marital property, so they are divided with the other assets during the property division process.
 Even though wedding rings are bought before the marriage and are technically given to the other spouse before the marriage’s “determination date,” it is considered to be owned by both parties because the ring is a commingled asset.
+A commingled asset is one that is a non-marital asset that then gets share between spouses.

-What to Do With a Wedding Ring After Divorce?
+What to Do with a Wedding Ring After Divorce?

 There are many options of what to do with a wedding ring after divorce from selling it to donating it to returning it to the other party.
 You have to do what is best for your emotional and financial health, but here are some options: